afmkt/syncraft/docs/index.md

 Syncraft is a parser/generator combinator library for Python with round‑trip support.
 You describe syntax once, parse text into a structured AST, transform or map it to data, and generate the original text back.

-> Important limitation
-> Left‑recursive grammars are supported by the Parser via principled LR recovery, but they are not generally round‑tripable after `ast.bimap()` because branch (`Choice`) information is dropped.
-The Generator cannot reliably re‑thread LR `Then` chains back into the original choice points without explicit hints.
-If round‑tripping is required, prefer right‑recursive/iterative encodings (e.g., `Term (op Term)*`) or preserve/re‑introduce branch kinds before `validate()`/`generate_with()`.
-See the left‑recursion how‑to for details.

 ## Why Syncraft?